 Each year, millions of people in the United States face the reality of living with or knowing someone with a mental health condition.
 Even though mental illnesses affect such a large amount of people in the U.S., the stigma mainly comes from misunderstanding and misinformation about these common conditions.

 Social stigma attached to mental illness and health can often make it difficult to recover.
 This is because ignorance and discrimination can be emotionally stressful, causing people to regress or close themselves off to the world.
 Mental health stigma can also worsen someone’s mental health problems, delay them from getting the help they need, as well as their overall recovery.

-We believe that mental health conditions are important to discuss year-round; however, highlighting them during Mental Illness Awareness Week provides a time and space to discuss important topics.
+We believe that mental health conditions are important to discuss year-round, and the discuss starts with understanding mental illness.
 One major part of understanding mental illness is learning how to support people who are affected.

 Uterine fibroids, as well as other reproductive/uterine conditions, take a toll on people’s mental and physical health.
 Not only do fibroids cause painful symptoms, but they can impact your emotional well-being by causing one to feel left out or lonesome.
 In addition, fibroids may also negatively impact body image and self-confidence.
 Providing access to helpful resources regarding support and healthy coping mechanisms can help people understand the emotional effects of living with the chronic pain caused by fibroids.

 Easy ways to help break down mental health stigmas

 It’s easy to recommend to others that they should get help, but it can be difficult to look inside at your own mental health.
 Evaluate your own feelings and thoughts on a daily basis.
 Understand when you should seek treatment and when you should reach out to others for help.